bakdata/fluent-kafka-streams-tests/schema-registry-mock/README.md

 There is also a junit4 version and one without any dependencies to a specific testing framework.

-For other build tools or versions, refer to the [latest version in MvnRepository](https://mvnrepository.com/artifact/com.bakdata.fluent-kafka-streams-tests/latest).
+For other build tools or versions, refer to the [overview of sonatype](https://search.maven.org/search?q=g:com.bakdata.fluent-kafka-streams-tests%20AND%20a:schema-registry-mock*&core=gav).

 ## Using it in Tests